ktd2001/ktd2001.github.io/_posts/How-To-Implement-A-Neural-Network-From-Scratch.md

 Image: Multi-layer Artificial Neural Network Structure

 ## Code in review:
 This multi-layer neural network accepts five input values, which we will call features of the training data.
-These featuresshown were multiplied by corresponding "weights" and the products are added to the bias.(input features x weights) + "bias" is computed and is passed into the each layer, which contains specific activation functions.
+The features were multiplied by corresponding "weights" and the products are added to the bias.(input features x weights) + "bias" is computed and is passed into the each layer, which contains specific activation functions.
 These activation functions produces the final output.
 The output of the current layer will be the input to the next layer and then it repeats.
-These are the Feed-forward process.
+This is the feed-forward process.
 Code shown below:

 <img src="../assets/how-to-implement-a-neural-network-from-scratch/feedforward_intializing.png" align="center" >